rlberry-py/rlberry/README.md

 ## Contributing

+Want to contribute to `rlberry`, please check [our contribution guidelines](CONTRIBUTING.md).
+A list of interesting TODO's will be available soon. **If you want to add any new agents or environments, do not hesitate to [open an issue](https://github.com/rlberry-py/rlberry/issues/new/choose)!**

 ### Implementation notes

 *   When inheriting from the `Agent` class, make sure to call `Agent.__init__(self, env, **kwargs)` using `**kwargs` in case new features are added to the base class, and to make sure that `copy_env` and `reseed_env` are always an option to any agent.